twooldridge/workshop/results.md

 > PCA/north_samples_snps.vcf.gz && tabix PCA/north_samples_snps.vcf.gz
 ```

-Okay, let's walk through the above filtering steps, and why we do them.
+Okay, let's walk through the above filtering steps and explain why we do them.
 How many variants are we left with?

 Now, we can use `plink` for the PCA: